b3dk7/StegExpose/README.md

 *[speed]* - Optional.
 Can be set to 'default' or 'fast' (set to 'default if left blank). default mode will try and run all detectors whereas fast mode will skip the expensive detectors in case cheap detectors are able to determine if a file is clean.

 *[threshold]* - Optional.
-The default value here is 0.2 (for both speed modes) and determines the the level at which files are considered to be hiding data or not.
+The default value here is 0.2 (for both speed modes) and determines the level at which files are considered to be hiding data or not.
 A floating point value between 0 and 1 can be used here to update the threshold.
 If keeping false positives at bay is of priority, set the threshold slightly higher ~0.25.
 If reducing false negatives is more important, set the threshold slightly lower ~0.15

 *[csv file]* - Optional.
 Name of the csv (comma separated value) file that is to be generated. that If left blank, the program will simply output to the console.